nicholasdille/container-slides/160_gitlab_ci/010_jobs_and_stages/exercise.md

 ## Task 1: Create a single job

-Add a pipeline to build the code using the following commands:
+Create a pipeline to build the example application using the following commands:

 ```bash
 apk update